Ramireddyloki1234/Votingapp/VotingAppJ2EE-master/README.md

 - In Eclipse
 - Click on File
 - Select Import
-- Select Projects from Git(with smart import) -> Next
+- Select Projects from Git(with smart import)
-- Select Clone URI -> Next
-- In URI paste this url: https://github.com/swapnilbamble1438/VotingAppJ2EE.git -> Next
+  -> Next
 -  Now in Local Destination